How to Treat a Dog with a Broken or Ripped Off Nail

 How to prevent a dog broken nail

 Preventative nail care is crucial for dogs.
-This includes regular trimming, filing or grinding.
+You can learn how to trim nail dogs yourself, because preventing a dog broken nail includes regular trimming, filing or grinding.
 Pet parents can also utilize scratch boards for naturally wearing down nails.
 Monitoring nail length and condition routinely can significantly reduce risk of painful breaks.

 Keep your dog's toenails trimmed regularly to help minimize the risk of him snagging a toenail on something.
 If he is averse to toenail trims, consider a nail Dremel.
 Frequent walks on abrasive surfaces, such as concrete sidewalks, may also help keep the nails short.